Virgin Media help, issues and complaints

 If you miss a payment or think you are about to miss a payment

-On its website Virgin Media states that it has various options to help you in the event that you have problems paying your bill.
-These include giving you a few extra days to pay your bill; offering reduced services for up to six months to give you time to pay, and also by referring you to one of its trusted agencies who will take over your payment plan.
+On its website, Virgin Media states that it has various options to help you in the event that you have problems paying your bill.
+These include giving you a few extra days to pay your bill; offering reduced services for up to six months to give you time to pay, and also referring you to one of its trusted agencies who will take over your payment plan.

 Bear in mind that you can contact Virgin Media in several ways including using the company's online messaging system (which is often faster than a phone call), and by email.